rphair/ouroboros-leios/docs/cip/README.md

 However, the dynamic growth of the Cardano ecosystem is increasingly revealing the practical consequences of these inherent limitations.
 The Cardano mainnet periodically experiences periods of significant congestion, where the volume of transactions awaiting processing surpasses the network's ability to include them in a timely manner.
 This congestion can lead to a tangible degradation in the user experience, manifesting as delays in transaction confirmation.
 Moreover, it poses substantial obstacles for specific use cases that rely on the efficient processing of large volumes of transactions, such as the distribution of tokens via airdrops, or the rapid and consistent updating of data by decentralized oracles or partner chains.

 The semi-sequential nature of block propagation in Ouroboros Praos, where blocks are relayed from one block producer to the next across potentially geographically distant nodes, is a key factor contributing to these limitations.
 The necessity of completing this global dissemination within the few-second period places a fundamental constraint on the rate at which new blocks, and consequently the transactions they contain, can be added to the blockchain.
 This architectural characteristic stands in contrast to the largely untapped potential of the network's underlying infrastructure, where the computational and bandwidth resources of individual nodes often remain significantly underutilized.
+# as per the last comment, I think it will help to break up the biggest of these paragraphs when you see a natural transition or conceptual break...
 To transcend these inherent scaling barriers and unlock the latent capacity of the Cardano network, a fundamental evolution of the core consensus algorithm is imperative.
 Ouroboros Leios represents a departure from the sequential processing model of Praos, aiming to introduce mechanisms for parallel transaction processing and more efficient aggregation of transaction data.
 By reorganizing how transactions are proposed, validated, and ultimately recorded on the blockchain, this protocol upgrade seeks to achieve a substantial increase in the network's overall throughput, enabling it to handle a significantly greater volume of transactions within a given timeframe.

 The Cardano Problem Statement [CPS-18 Greater Transaction Throughput](https://github.com/cardano-foundation/CIPs/blob/master/CPS-0018/README.md) further motivates the need for higher transaction throughput and marshals quantitative evidence of existing mainnet bottlenecks.
 Realizing higher transaction rates is also necessary for long-term Cardano techo-economic viability as rewards contributions from the Reserve pot diminish: fees from more transactions will be needed to make up that deficit and keep sound the finances of stakepool operations.
 (Currently, the Reserve contributes more than 85% of the reward of a typical epoch, with less than 15% of the reward coming from the collection of transaction fees.
 In five years, however, the Reserve contribution will be much diminished.)
 Because a major protocol upgrade like Leios will take significant time to implement, test, and audit, it is important to began implementation well before transaction demand on mainnet exceeds the capabilities of Ouroboros Praos.
 The plot below shows the historically diminishing rewards and a forecast of their continued reduction: the forecast is mildly uncertain because the future pattern of staking behavior, transaction fees, and node efficiency might vary considerably.